ac5599656/Bike-Yourself/README.md

 Users can input the start and ending locations.
 Once the users click the search button, the landing page disappears and the map of the search appears with the bike route and weather.
 The map also indicates traffic and dedicated bike routes and lanes.
-The save route feature allowsusers to save current bike route.
+The save route feature allows users to save current bike route.

 ## More Description